The Holiday Candle features a Crown Knot design,

 of all three cords match up.

 Overhand knot with the vertical

-Make sure it's in the center,
+Make sure the knot is at the center,

-and tighten firmly.
+then tighten it firmly.

-cord heading upward.
+cord heading backward.

 vertically, with the lace on either side.